MustafaFerhan/MFCalendarView/README.md

 MFCalendarView is a custom event base CalendarView for Android.

-It based on http://www.androiddevelopersolution.com/2013/05/android-calendar-sync.html but I developed some features and several bugs fixed.
+It based on http://www.androiddevelopersolution.com/2013/05/android-calendar-sync.html but I have developed some features and fixed several bugs.

 ![Screenshot](https://raw2.github.com/MustafaFerhan/MFCalendarView/master/calendarview-half.png)